lkiflatiron/phase-3-ruby-oo-class-variables-and-class-methods/README.md

 ## Introduction: Classes are Objects Too

 All objects are bundles of data and logic––or attributes and behavior.
 We understand this to be true of instances of a class.
-Each instances contains attributes or properties as well as methods that can enact behaviors.
+Each instance contains attributes or properties as well as methods that can enact behaviors.

 For example, let's say we have a class, `Album`.
 Every individual album instance should have a release date attribute.
 To accomplish this, we'll define an instance variable, `@release_date` and an instance method `#release_date` that exposes or reveals that variable.